Quantum Universally Composable Oblivious Linear Evaluation: Preliminaries

 obtaining the so-called \textit{Heisenberg-Weyl operators}.
 These operators form a group of unitary transformations with $d^2$ elements; the group has $d+1$ commuting abelian subgroups of $d$ elements, and for each abelian subgroup, there exists a basis of joint eigenstates of all $V^b_a$ in the subgroup.
 These $d+1$ bases are pairwise mutually unbiased.
+Let $x\in\mathbb{Z}_{d+1}$ label the abelian subgroups, let $l\in\mathbb{Z}_d$ label the elements of each subgroup, and let $U^x_l$ denote the corresponding subgroup operators.
+Finally, let the $i-$th basis element associated with the $x-$th subgroup be denoted by $\ket{e^x_i}$.
+Then, it can be seen that \cite{DEBZ10},